 The NWGA Investment Framework sets out how we use science to identify water infrastructure priorities across Australia.
 Our Science Strategy closely aligns with this framework.

 The current priorities for the NWGA Science Program include:

-- identifying water-related projects ready for further planning and development, for example, multi-disciplinary water resource assessments
+- identifying opportunities for further planning and development of water resources, including through comprehensive multi-disciplinary water resource assessments in northern Australia.

 There are many science projects currently underway across Australia and several have been completed.
 This includes three rapid desktop appraisals by CSIRO.
 These analysed opportunities for new groundwater-based infrastructure; low-cost desalination; and managed aquifer recharge.

 In consultation with state and territory governments, the Science Program is also funding further water resource assessments across the north – including the Roper River, Victoria River and Southern Gulf catchments – building on the learnings from the 2018 Northern Australia Water Resource Assessment (NAWRA) project.

-We also engaged Flinders University’s National Centre for Groundwater Research and Training to look at salinity risk from groundwater extraction in the Northern Territory.
+We also engaged Flinders University’s National Centre for Groundwater Research and Training to look at salinity risk from groundwater extraction in an area of the Northern Territory.
 The results of this salinity risk study will help inform water planning and licensing decisions.